andrew/ultimate-awesome/README.md

 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-markdown](https://github.com/webiaio/awesome-markdown) - Awesome markdown writing tools.
 - [awesome-bitcoin-cash](https://github.com/2qx/awesome-bitcoin-cash) - Bitcoin Cash projects & resources .
-- [awesome-engineering-articles](https://github.com/ashishps1/awesome-engineering-articles) - A curated collection of 300+ engineering blog articles from top tech companies.
-Learn how the best engineering teams solve real-world problems at scale.
 - [awesome-energy](https://github.com/bpetit/awesome-energy) - ICT focussed energy-related list of publications.
 - [awesome-ai-infrastructure](https://github.com/brandonhimpfen/awesome-ai-infrastructure) - A curated list of awesome tools, frameworks, platforms, and resources for building scalable and efficient AI infrastructure, including distributed training, model serving, MLOps, and deployment.
 - [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
+- [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
+With up-to-date repository stars⭐ and forks🍴.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
 - [awesomezk](https://github.com/extropyio/awesomezk) - A curated list of ZK and Maths resources.
 - [awesome-belarus-online](https://github.com/Friz-zy/awesome-belarus-online) - List of useful belarusian online resources.